Red0Core/SearchSystem/README.md

 # Product Search Service

-FastAPI-based information-retrieval service that ranks spare-part offers with a brand-first strategy.
-The stack is Elasticsearch 9.2.1 for search, optional Redis for caching, and a Python (3.13+) application layer that performs brand normalization, transliteration, and query re-ranking.
+FastAPI-based information-retrieval service that ranks spare-part offers with static synonyms and phonetic matching.
+The stack is Elasticsearch 9.2.1 for search and a Python (3.13+) application layer that performs normalization, transliteration, and query scoring.

 ## Prerequisites

 - Python 3.13+
 - [uv](https://github.com/astral-sh/uv) for dependency management
 - Elasticsearch 9.2.1 running locally at `http://localhost:9200`
-- Optional: Redis at `localhost:6379` (in-memory cache is used if Redis is not available)

 ## Setup